RuchitDoshi/Stack-Overflow/README.md

 There are 2 Jupyter notebooks used in this project.
 The Stackoverflow.ipynb file is main file used to answer the above questions.
 GThe Extra-analysis.ipynb file contains extra visualizations carried to better understand the data set.

 # Results:
-The main findings of this project can be found [here].
+The main findings of this project can be found [here](https://medium.com/@ruchitsd/why-is-stack-overflow-a-success-ccec4d87cd3f).